 The Mexican Version of Lentil Chorizo Stew

 In the central region of Mexico, chorizo is used in everything from eggs to tacos.
 The addition of chipotle chile is also characteristic of this area.
-The ingredient list below shows that Mexican lentil chorizo stew is quite similar to the mulligan recipe below, but it adds the distinctive flavor of smoky chippotles.

 Ingredients for Mexican Lentil Chorizo Stew